UWPCE-PythonCert/PythonCertDevel/_sources/scripts/Booleans.rst.txt

 With Rick Riehle
 ----------------

 In a certain sense there isn't much to talk about with regard to booleans.
-Everybody knows what the word boolean means: true of false, yes or no. When programming we are using them all the time to accomplish flow control, sometimes explicitly yet often implicitly.
+Everybody knows what the word boolean means: true of false, yes or no. When programming we're using them all the time to accomplish flow control, sometimes explicitly, often implicitly.
 Among Python's key or reserved words are ``True`` and ``False``.
 You can test for these values explicitly when making flow control decisions.

 .. code-block:: ipython